maemo-leste/maemo-leste.github.io/content/pages/page.rst

 :URL:
 :save_as: index.html

-Welcome to the Maemo Leste website; a project that aims to continue the legacy of `Maemo <http://maemo.org/>`_.
+Welcome to the Maemo Leste website; Maemo Leste continues the legacy of `Maemo <http://maemo.org/>`_.
 We aim to provide a free Maemo experience on mobile phones and tablets like the Nokia N900, Motorola Droid 4, Allwinner Tablets and more.